-Plants as the climate savior?
-Yes, because even facade greening helps our climate.
+Plants as the climate saviors?
+That's right!
+Greening on our roofs and facades definitely helps our climate.
 It binds CO2 and particulate matter, increases the humidity, and contributes to lowering the temperature during hot summers.
-Less hot air means less air movement, less whirled up dust and dirt... in short, more quality of life!
-Climbing plants, particularly those with full-face greening are so important, especially for the micro-climate.
+Less hot air means less air movement, less whirled up dust and dirt... in short, higher quality of life!
+Climbing plants, particularly those with full-face greening, are so important, especially for the micro-climate.

-Climbing Plants absorb CO2 and form carbohydrates, i.e. sugar or leaf fibers and wood pulp.
-This aspect is interesting, but ultimately there are only small amounts that are seen with the autumn leaves, the thick growth of trees, and possibly the fruit.
-Only the dry mass is measured in kilograms and are per house, per year wall then about 2-3 car tank fillings worth of CO2 that have been 'captured' by the plants from the air again, unfortunately not more ...
+Climbing plants absorb CO2 and form carbohydrates, i.e. sugar (leaf fibers) and wood pulp.
+This aspect is interesting, but ultimately it is only a small amount that comes through with the autumn leaves, the thick growth of trees, and possibly the fruit.
+It is only the dry mass that is measured in kilograms; that is per house wall, per year then about 2-3 car tank fillings worth of CO2 that have been 'captured' by the plants from the air, unfortunately not more ...

-When the sunlight hits the dark green leaves, it converts partly into heat, as a collector does for a water heater.
-However, the chemical processes of binding the CO2 need consistently low temperatures, so the heat has to be removed.
-This is done by evaporation of water on the leaf surfaces into the ambient air.
-Then the evaporated water increases the humidity, and the water sucked up by the roots in turn contributes to building moisture removal and drying.
+When sunlight hits the dark green leaves, it is partly transformed into heat, like a collector does for a water heater.
+However, the chemical processes of binding the CO2 need consistently low temperatures; therefore, the heat must be dissipated.
+This happens through the evaporation of water on the leaf surfaces into the ambient air.
+The evaporated water then increases the humidity, and the water sucked up by the roots, in turn, contributes to building moisture removal and drying.

-Leaves in the garden facade also absorb dust, especially most toxic dust.
-Once "captured", these extremely small nano-particles are hardly dangerous and are then washed away with the next rain or composted during autumnal leaf fall.
+Leaves in the garden facade also absorb dust, especially most toxic particulate matter.
+Once "captured," these extremely small nano-particles are hardly dangerous and are then washed away with the next rain or composted during autumnal leaf-fall.